kevinboone/fbtextdemo/README.md

 If will prevent text overflowing the bounds in any direction.
 However, it won't stop you specifying a bounding rectangle that is not on screen at all.

+The text can be aligned to the left or the center of the x-axis bounds;
+however, alignment to the right is not yet implemented.

 ## Author and legal